LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Conclusion and Future Work

 This paper presents \textbf{LEMON-Mapping}, a \textbf{L}oop-\textbf{E}nhanced Large-Scale Multi-Session Point Cloud Map \textbf{M}erging and \textbf{O}ptimizatio\textbf{N} framework for Globally Consistent Mapping.
 LEMON-Mapping is a scalable framework for a large number of robots.
-Unlike existing methods that rely solely on pose sequences, it enhances the role of loop closures by directly utilizing geometric constraints from overlapping point clouds and reasonably transferring the local accuracy to the global map.
-The framework includes a loop processing module for reliable loop selection and innovate loop recall, and a map merging module that combines two-step pose graph optimization with a spatial bundle adjustment tailored for multi-robot systems.
-The spatial bundle adjustment operates on loop-based spatial windows, allowing geometry-aware pose optimization across unordered and cross-robot trajectories.
-To ensure global consistency, we sparsify the BA constraints and propagate local accuracy across the entire map using a refined pose graph optimization strategy.
-Experimental results in S3E, MARS-LVIG, GEODE, R$^3$LIVE and our self-collected dataset demonstrate that our approach maintains high map merging success rates and robustness as the number of sessions increases, while outperforming traditional methods in geometric accuracy and scalability.
+Unlike existing pose-only methods, it utilizes geometric constraints from overlapping point clouds for accuracy transfer.
+It features a loop processing module for reliable selection and recall, and a map merging module driven by two-step pose graph optimization and a window-based spatial bundle adjustment.
+This architecture enables geometry-aware, globally consistent optimization across unordered cross-robot trajectories.
+Future work will focus on two main directions.
+First, to further improve the accuracy of multi-session mapping, we plan to develop a principled, quantitative covariance estimation strategy through probabilistic modeling of point cloud residuals, deriving dimensionally consistent information matrices to replace current heuristic weights.
+Second, leveraging the exceptionally low memory footprint of our localized Spatial BA, we plan to introduce a multi-threaded parallel computing architecture.
+By optimizing independent spatial windows simultaneously, we aim to drastically reduce the overall runtime and achieve a highly optimal time-space trade-off for massive-scale deployments.